Cogeneration

 We collect pulped fruit and vegetable waste from local businesses to add to the digesters, which creates more biogas.
 We can then use the biogas to make extra renewable energy in the cogeneration engine.

-Learn more about energy management & climate change.
+Learn more about energy management and climate change.

-Several staff manage, operate and maintain the plant.
-They collect and analyse water samples, do laboratory testing and manage special projects to keep the plant running safely and efficiently.
+Several staff manage, operate and maintain the facility.
+They collect and analyse water samples, do laboratory testing, and manage special projects to keep it running safely and efficiently.

-There are 3 types of maintenance required to keep the plant operating: preventative, planned and reactive.
+Three types of maintenance are required to keep the facility operating: preventative, planned and reactive.

 See the table below for examples.